imtms/dn42/README.md

 ## Peering

-We currently only accept WireGuard tunnels for peering.
-MP-BGP and extended next hop over a link-local IPv6 address are preferred.
+We currently only accept WireGuard tunnels with MP-BGP and extended next hop over a link-local IPv6 address.

 Please send the following information to `dn42@tms.im` or `@imtms(Telegram)` for peering.

  - Your DN42 ASN
  - Your WireGuard endpoint.
  - Your WireGuard public key.
- - Your DN42 IPv4 addresses (for IPv4 peering)
- - Your Link-local address (for IPv6 peering)
+ - Your Link-local address.

 ## Servers